EtchedPixels/FUZIX/README.md

 thrown in for good measure.
 Various learnings and tricks from ELKS and from OMU also got blended in

+# Pre-built images

+Some pre-built filesystems are now available on www.fuzix.org, and other images should follow in time.

 ## What does FUZIX have over UZI